cap-js/docs/guides/databases.md

 ### Custom Configuration  {.impl .node}

-The above-mentioned setup auto-wires things through configuration presets, which are automatically enabled via `cds-plugin` techniques.
+The auto-wired configuration uses configuration presets, which are automatically enabled via `cds-plugin` techniques.
 You can always use the basic configuration and override individual properties to create a different setup:

 1. Install a database driver package, for example:
    ```sh